mischatch/Flounce-app/docs/README.md

 ## Minimum Viable Product

-Clone is a portfolio showcase web application inspired by Behance-- built with Ruby on Rails and React/Redux.
+Clone is a portfolio showcase web application inspired by Behance.net built with Ruby on Rails and React/Redux.
 All MVP features will have smooth, bug-free navigation, adequate seed data and stylish CSS:

 1. Hosting on Heroku
 2. Production README